Nena Daconte: He Perdido los Zapatos (2006)

 Idiota (Idiot) was their first single.
 Later editions of the album included a new version of Idiota produced by Carlos Jean and mastered in New York City.
 Idiota reached number 25 of the Spanish billboard charts.

 The second single was En que estrella estará (In What Star Will It Be).
 The song was selected to be the official theme for the Vuelta Ciclista a España (Spanish Cycling Tour) of 2006.
 For this promoting event, Nena Daconte filmed a videoclip along with Spanish Hollywood actor Antonio Banderas.
 En que estrella estará reached the number 1 position on the Spanish billboard charts for 5 weeks.

 Nena Daconte's debut album went Gold in Spain.
 Later on that same year, Nena Daconte was nominated for an MTV Europe Music Awards.

 In 2006, Nena Daconte was awarded the Premio Ondas (Spanish music Award) for Best Spanish Breakout Artist.

-In 2007, Nena Daconte released a luxury edition of He perdido los zapatos with new bonus tracks, including acoustic versions of the songs Engáñame a mi también (Fool Me Too) and Pierdo el tiempo (Wasting My Time), as well as a cover of Bob Dylan´s song The Mighty Quinn, which featured in the Spanish TV spot of Codorniu.
+In 2007, Nena Daconte released a luxury edition of He perdido los zapatos.
+The luxury edition features new bonus tracks, including acoustic versions of the songs Engáñame a mi también (Fool Me Too) and Pierdo el tiempo (Wasting My Time), as well as a cover of Bob Dylan´s song The Mighty Quinn, which featured in the Spanish TV spot of Codorniu.
 Aside from these new songs, the luxury edition also included a DVD with updated artwork, pictures and interviews.

 The He perdido los zapatos tour featured more than 100 concerts throughout Spain.
 The band also played live in Berlin (Pop-Konn Festival) and Paris.